DataDog/documentation/content/en/real_user_monitoring/explorer/search.md

 {{< img src="real_user_monitoring/explorer/create_facet.png" alt="Create a facet" style="width:40%;">}}

 The value for the attribute is stored across all new views.
-You can access these attributes in the search bar, the **Facets** panel, and the [RUM Analytics query][8].
+You can access these attributes in the search bar, the **Facets** panel, and your [visualizations][8].

 ### Measures